Which iPad should you buy now?

 The 9.7-inch 2018 iPad is the first shoe dropping in this year's iPad release schedule from Apple.
 Presumably, there will be upgraded iPad Pros, too, coming later this year.
 Expectations for these 2018 iPad Pro models are that they will have Face ID instead of Touch ID, and maybe more screen space in a smaller body -- as well as the usual faster CPUs.

 Last year, these iPad Pro models were unveiled at Apple's Apple's WWDC developer conference.
 This year, that didn't happen.
-The next most likely unveiling would be alongside new iPhones ($1,779 at Mobileciti Online) in September -- or possibly later.
+The next most likely unveiling would be alongside new iPhones ($800 at Cricket Wireless) in September -- or possibly later.

 Are they worth waiting for?
 If you're spending a lot for one, maybe.